-Notions of Comfort is a project I have begun in 2022 and hope to complete nearly all of this year.
+I began The Comfort House Project in January 2022 and hope to complete in April 2023.
 It is a modular, print-based work in the shape of a house with many rooms.

 Comforting Notion: I hold infinite potential.

 When I was a child I was told frequently and with utter confidence that I could accomplish whatever I wanted to.
 My parents (who were equally pleased with my ambitions to be a lawyer and a visual artist) have had my back since day one.

 And that's what we usually talk about, right, when we tell kids they can be anyone, do anything?
 Jobs.